vivien-walter/mllpa/README.md

 #### Literature

 * **Cite us**

+If you use this package for your research, please cite the following publication:

 > Walter et al. A machine learning study of the two states model for lipid bilayer phase transitions, PCCP (2020), 22, 19147-19154